 5. Whitest Sand Beach In Phuket: Nai Harn Beach

 The beach is set in a small bay that is located to the south of Phuket.
 It retains a quiet charm with its feather-soft sand, shallow waters, and incredibly clear blue surf.
 The beach, tucked between green hills and tiny islands in the south of the island of Phuket is a well-kept secret.
-It is known for being a spot for Phuket’s surfing, stand up paddleboarding and kiteboarding crowd.
+It is famous for being a spot for Phuket’s surfing, stand-up paddleboarding and kiteboarding crowd.
 As the beach is untouched, it also offers great anchorage for sailing boats and luxury yachts and has always been very popular among expats and locals.
-It’s quite dangerous to swim here during the high season and therefore, lifeguards are stationed which makes it safer to go with kids as well.
+It’s quite dangerous to swim here during the high season and therefore, lifeguards are present here which makes it safer to go with kids as well.

 5. Millionaire’s Row: Surin Beach

-Known as one of Phuket’s most beautiful and natural spots, Surin Beach is situated on the west coast.
-As it is lined by a number of high-class resorts and hotels as well as a golf course, Surin beach is nicknamed as Millionaire’s Row.
-Located about 15 kms north of Patong, the beach is clean and relatively uncrowded.
+Popular as one of Phuket’s most beautiful and natural spots, Surin Beach is present on the west coast.
+Since it has a number of high-class resorts and hotels as well as a golf course, Surin Beach is popular as Millionaire’s Row.
+Located about 15 km north of Patong, the beach is clean and relatively uncrowded.
 It is about one kilometre long and offers a peaceful charm, raw beauty, and calm, translucent water (perfect for swimming during high season).
 Enjoy water activities such as parasailing, jet skiing and snorkelling.
-Due to the number of high-end restaurants and wine bars present there, you may also spot some celebs who tend to flock this beach.
+Due to the number of high-end restaurants and wine bars present there, you may also spot some celebs who tend to flock to this beach.

 6. Quiet Stretch Of Shallow Waters: Kamala Beach

-This beach is located away from the hustle-bustle of city life, around 9.5 kms north of Patong Beach in Phuket.
+This beach is located away from the hustle-bustle of city life, around 9.5 km north of Patong Beach in Phuket.
 It is a quiet stretch of sand that features quite a few beach restaurants, funky cafés and eclectic shops in the nearby streets, and several great hotels including some with direct beach access.
 Pronounced ‘Ga Ma Lar’, Kamala Beach is surrounded by forested hills and provides many on-the-beach dining and drinking experiences.
 As the water and wave conditions here are usually safe, it makes for a good family beach option.
-Plus, Kamala Beach doesn’t boast loud water sports, and so it sees fewer visitors and is, therefore, one of the cleanest beaches in Phuket.
+Plus, Kamala Beach doesn’t boast loud water sports.
+Therefore, it sees fewer visitors and is one of the cleanest beaches in Phuket.

 7. Haad Hin Gluai: Banana Beach

-Beautiful and almost deserted, Banana Beach is located on the north-west coast of Phuket, on Koh Hey Island (also known as Coral Island).
+Beautiful and almost deserted, Banana Beach is located on the northwest coast of Phuket, on Koh Hey Island (also known as Coral Island).
 The beach hides between Bang Tao and Nai Thon beaches, and is, therefore, relatively isolated.
-Sometimes also called Banana Rock Beach, this Thai utopia is backed by lush green jungle and can be accessed by a long-tail boat or by car.
+Sometimes it’s also called Banana Rock Beach.
+This Thai utopia is backed by lush green jungle and can be accessed by a long-tail boat or by car.
 This quiet and unspoilt beach offers plenty of things to do—from parasailing to snorkelling and kayaking.
-So, one can lay back and relax at this secluded paradise while taking in the beauty that surrounds you.
+So, one can lay back and relax in this secluded paradise while taking in the beauty that surrounds you.